 For example, the number of adults aged 18-24 reporting no intercourse in the previous year increased from 24% to 28% (similar changes were noted with oral and other kinds of sex).
 And adolescents reporting no masturbation or partner sex increased from 29% of men and 50% of women in 2009 to 43% men and 74% women in 2018.

 There’s a sobering economic reality behind this trend.
 Today, half of young adults live with their parents (which started way before COVID).
-That reduces the number of couples cohabiting and the privacy of those living with parents, both of which mean less sex.
+That reduces the number of couples cohabiting, and limits the privacy of those living with parents, both of which mean less sex.
 Young adults have disturbingly high rates of unemployment and underemployment.
 Less pocket cash means less courtship, which means less sex.

 There’s also a troubling cultural reality at work.
 People are now spending much of their free time online (which also started before COVID).
 When life online feels rich, meeting people in person can seem too complicated.
 This of course creates reduced sexual opportunities.

 Fewer young people today aspire to be coupled than, say, 15 years ago.
 Friendship groups used to be places in which adolescents and young adults found people to date.
 They provided a chance to learn and practice the skills of communication, reading social cues, and small risk-taking (like revealing that you like someone).
 They also provided a chance to experience the rewards of small interpersonal risk-taking (He likes me too!)

 Now young people are more likely to hang out in groups without much interest in finding a boyfriend or girlfriend (or themfriend?).
-There may be cuddling and emotional support within such groups, but people are less likely to be sorting each other as potential sexual partners.
+There may be friendship and cuddling within such groups, but people are less likely to be sorting each other as potential sexual partners.
 Or seeing themselves as potential sexual partners.